sylvainjule/kirby-embed/README.md

     label: Embed
     type: embed
 ```

+You have access to all providers supported by [oscarotero/Embed](https://github.com/oscarotero/Embed).
+Please note that I won't include any provider unsupported by this library.

 You can optionally limit the allowed provider to one within this list : `youtube`, `vimeo`, `flickr`, `instagram`, `twitter`, `soundcloud`.
 If any other link is pasted, the field won't request the embed.